|

 -

 number of them in a small area.
-All of them hiding under fallen tree or stem close to
+All of them were hiding under fallen tree or stem close to

 the ground.
 When disturbed they fly slowly away to another hiding place.